inkcap/Fonts5/README.md

    <svg><use xlink:href="/public/css/sprites.svg#pencil"></use></svg>
 </a>
 ```

 When using SVG with stacked icons, the default CSS doesn't always line up.
-Be prepared to make some css adjustemnts.
+Be prepared to make some css adjustments.
 If this is an issue, then use the traditional web fonts.

-If your application only uses a few fonts, I highly recomend hand crafting your own fonts5 sprites.svg file.
+If your application only uses a few fonts, I highly recommend hand crafting your own fonts5 sprites.svg file.
 Doing so will significantly decrease the download size.
 Look at the existing /sprites/solid.svg file for more information.